Home » Articles » Holiday » The best family fun in Coffs Harbour!

 The Big Banana Fun Park

-When I was about the same age as my kids are now, the Big Banana was huge!
-Set among a banana plantation, it definitely looked a whole lot bigger than it does now.
-It’s been dwarfed by the size of the buildings and fun park which now dominates the kids attention.
+When I was young, the Big Banana was huge!
+Set among a banana plantation, it looked a whole lot bigger than it does now.
+It’s been dwarfed by the size of the buildings and fun park, which now dominates the kid’s attention.

 There are so many things to do at the Big Banana, and my husband says ‘The Ultimate Banana Smoothie’ is a must.
 He went back for a second one!

 Pricing is based on each activity, so I can’t give you a general price.
-For what we chose it cost us $140.
-They did tell me they have a School Holiday Special deal.
+They usually have a School Holiday Special on, so make sure you ask.

 Activities you can do include: